 For guitarists, it’s as simple as just making the choice to get back to lessons, or pick up your guitar and start playing some songs that you like, and suddenly the passion automatically comes back as if it never left.

-I never met anyone who plays regularly, who ever completely lost passion or interest for guitar.
+I never met anyone who plays regularly, whoever completely lost passion or interest in guitar.

 It’s just too much fun haha, but ONLY if you do it regularly.

 For people who pick it up every once in a while for 5 minutes, learning and playing guitar just feels like work.

 It’s a ton of fun when you see good progress.

 And just like how I feel about my wife and how our love keeps growing, people who spend more time with their guitar, feel the same way about the guitar.

 It becomes ever more interesting and fascinating, it becomes healthily addictive, it becomes something you can’t put down, it becomes something you want to know everything about.